 Juhan Ulfsak is an actor and director.
 Since the 1990s, his energetic performing style and artistic principles have done a great deal to define the look of Estonian avant-garde theatre.
 Working in Von Krahl Theatre as an actor and, in recent years, director, Ulfsak has proceeded from anarchism, punk, decadence, surrealism and conceptualism, but his productions have also recontextualized classic plays.
 In addition to Von Krahl Theatre, he has worked as actor and director in other Estonian theatres (e.g., Theatre NO99) and abroad (Münchner Kammerspiele).
 He has collaborated for years with Kristian Smeds.
 As director, he has staged texts and structures by Michel Houellebecq, Sarah Kane, William Golding, Lars von Trier, among others.
 Ulfsak is also a well-regarded film actor who has appeared in Estonian and Finnish films.
 He has won many awards and other recognition for his work, both in and outside Estonia.

-Eero Epner has been a dramatist with Theatre NO99 since the theatre was founded in 2005.
-As dramatist, he has been involved in around 60 productions, often writing their text or sections of text.
+Eero Epner has been involved as a a dramatist in around 60 productions, often writing their text or sections of text.
+He worked in theater NO99 from the year 2005.
 He has worked with several dozen directors, including many times with Kangro and Ulfsak (plus collaborations with Tiit Ojasoo and Ene-Liis Semper, Lauri Lagle, Veiko Õunpuu, Sebastian Nübling, Sebastian Hartmann and many others).
 On stage, Epner has only appeared as an actor once (in a Mart Kangro production), which passed without greater acclaim.